 Portrait Photography Techniques

-You can use different types of cameras to take portrait photos.
-From mirrorless cameras, DSLRs, to instant cameras.
-But to be able to get maximum results, then you make settings on the ISO to the aperture.
-Apart from that, there are several techniques that can be used as well.
+You can use different types of cameras to take portrait photos, from mirrorless cameras to DSLRs and instant cameras.
+However, to achieve maximum results, you need to set both the ISO and the aperture.
+Additionally, several techniques can be employed.

 1. Utilize Natural Light